-Bonus: If you’re into video, this beast of a camera has built in 4K and capabilities of 120 fps which will give you those super smooth cinematic slow-mo videos.
+Bonus: If you’re into video, the Sony A7iii has built in 4K and capabilities of 120 fps which will give you those super smooth cinematic slow-mo videos.

 Now lets talk about battery life.
 As a travel photographer and blogger I am often out exploring all day long.
 Luckily, Sony has significantly improved the battery life on their newest alpha series cameras and the a7III is no exception.
-They claim that you can shoot up to 710 photos on one full charge and I confirm that to be true!
-However, I still will always carry a back up with me because you never want to miss a shot!
+They claim that you can shoot up to 710 photos on one full charge and I can confirm that to be true!
+However, I still will always carry a back up with me because sometimes I might forget to charge it!
+Plus, you never want to miss a shot!

 The a7III also has weather sealing, which for me was a huge draw as you never know what the weather conditions may be when traveling.